davidpallmann/hashnode-backups/cl0odpb650194twnvhmuz9n45.md

 3. Navigate to the AWS Lambda section.
 You can enter **lambda** in the search bar to find it.

-1. In the AWS console, navigate to the Lambda > Functions page.
+4. Click **Functions** in the left pane.

-2. Click **Create a Function**.
+5. Click **Create a Function**.

-3. Select **Author from Scratch**, since this will be a simple, self-contained function.
+6. Select **Author from Scratch**, since this will be a simple, self-contained function.

-4. For Function name, enter **hello-graviton**.
+7. For Function name, enter **hello-graviton**.

-5. Under Runtime, select the latest .NET version available.
+8. Under Runtime, select the latest .NET version available.
     We're using **.NET 6 (C#/PowerShell)**.

-6. Under Permissions - change default execution role, keep the default of **Create a new role with basic permissions**.
+9. Under Permissions - change default execution role, keep the default of **Create a new role with basic permissions**.

-7. Click **Create Function**.
+10. Click **Create Function**.

     ![02-create-lambda.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647111422951/oJSDU1mkp.png)

     The page that follows will show your configured-but-not-yet-uploaded hello-graviton function.

-8. Take note of the role that was automatically generated for the function.
+11. Take note of the role that was automatically generated for the function.
 You can find this on the Configuration tab, Permissions section in the Execution role pane.

     ![02-create-lambda-02.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647111722944/a3-DHHW3r.png)